softwarefactory-project/sf-docs/docs/operator/configuration.rst

 Fully Qualified Domain Name
 ---------------------------

-The "fqdn" parameter defines the hostname used to access SF services.
+The **fqdn** parameter defines the hostname used to access SF services.
 It is an important parameter since it is used by external identity providers to redirect a user after authentication.
 Thus the name needs to be resolvable, either manually with the /etc/hosts, either with a proper DNS record.